 Back in Tyne: Five memorable matches against Burnley

-Ahead of Newcastle United's Premier League clash with Burnley on Tuesday night (kick-off 8pm GMT), we take a look at some of the Magpies' most memorable clashes with the Clarets...
+Ahead of Newcastle United's Premier League clash with Burnley on Saturday afternoon (kick-off 3pm GMT), we take a look at some of the Magpies' most memorable clashes with the Clarets...

 It had been 33 years since the two sides last met at St. James' Park, with the first three goals all scored by Newcastle-born players, although Steven Taylor's opener was cancelled out by an unfortunate own goal from Paul Dummett.

 Jack Colback's excellent strike from long range restored the Magpies' lead before Sean Dyche's men got back on level terms through Danny Ings.
-Despite Moussa Sissoko giving Newcastle the lead on a third occasion, the home side missed the opportunity of gaining back-to-back home wins through Boyd's late leveller.
+Despite Moussa Sissoko giving Newcastle the lead on a third occasion, the home side missed the opportunity of gaining back-to-back home wins after George Boyd netted a late leveller.

-After Chris Waddle opened the scoring against Burnley, Kevin Keegan - with eight Second Division goals already to his name - added to his goal tally to double the Magpies' advantage.
+After Waddle opened the scoring against the Clarets, Kevin Keegan - with eight Second Division goals already to his name - added to his goal tally to double the Magpies' advantage.

 Keegan, a two-time European Footballer of the Year, joined the Magpies in the summer of 1982, making an instant impact with the supporters after scoring on an unforgettable debut against Queens Park Rangers.

-Imre Varadi sealed a convincing 3-0 victory as Arthur Cox's side jumped into the top half of the league table.
-United finished fifth at the end of the campaign.
+Varadi sealed a convincing 3-0 victory as Arthur Cox's side jumped into the top half of the league table.
+United finished fifth at the end of the 1982/83 campaign.

 Malcolm Macdonald, who netted a double in Newcastle's 2-0 FA Cup semi-final win over Burnley in 1974, was on hand to punish the Lancashire side once again in this First Division clash.

-The striker's 13th minute opener, along with Stewart Barrowclough's strike for the Magpies, gave the home side a comfortable lead before Macdonald notched his second in the final minutes.
+The striker's 13th minute opener, along with Stewart Barrowclough's strike for the Magpies, gave the home side a comfortable lead before Macdonald notched his second in the final stages of the encounter to seal a 3-0 triumph.

 The prolific centre-forward won the golden boot that season with an eye-catching 21 goals despite United only finishing in 15th place.